Chart Color Schemes

 Aberfoyle Park hosts an older demographic, ranking in the top quartile nationwide

-The median age in Aberfoyle Park is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's average of 38 years.
-Compared to Greater Adelaide, Aberfoyle Park has a higher percentage of residents aged 65-74 (12.3%) but fewer residents aged 25-34 (10.4%).
-According to the 2021 Census, the 75 to 84 age group has increased from 5.3% to 6.7% of the population.
+The median age in Aberfoyle Park is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's national average of 38 years.
+Compared to Greater Adelaide, Aberfoyle Park has a higher proportion of residents aged 65-74 (12.3%) but fewer residents aged 25-34 (10.4%).
+According to the 2021 Census, the age group of 75 to 84 years has increased from 5.3% to 6.7% of the population.
 Conversely, the 55 to 64 age group has decreased from 14.7% to 13.6%, and the 45 to 54 age group has dropped from 13.0% to 12.0%.
 By 2041, demographic projections indicate significant shifts in Aberfoyle Park's age structure.
-The 75 to 84 age group is projected to grow by 61%, reaching 1,275 people from 790.
-Notably, the combined age groups of 65 and above will account for 62% of total population growth, reflecting Aberfoyle Park's aging demographic profile.
+The 75 to 84 age group is expected to grow by 61%, adding 484 people and reaching a total of 1,275 from the previous figure of 790.
+Notably, the combined age groups of 65+ will account for 62% of the total population growth, reflecting Aberfoyle Park's aging demographic trend.
 In contrast, the 55 to 64 age group is projected to decrease by 233 residents.